Blockchain Based Decentralized Replay Attack Detection for Large Scale Power Systems: Related Work

-Cybersecurity of ICSs is a critical component of industrial application domain such as power systems \cite{kosut2011malicious,krutz2005securing,li2020deep}.
-Attacks like DoS, DDoS, phishing, spoofing and eavesdropping that target generic IT systems can often be effectively detected and isolated by monitoring network traffic \cite{caselli2016specification}.
-However, data manipulation attacks have little impact on ICS components \cite{urbina2016limiting}.
-Through manipulating controller/sensor data or even data at rest, attackers can damage critical assets through malicious control actions and incorrect state estimations leading to degraded asset performance.
-Moreover, it has also been shown that data attacks can be designed to bypass basic verification methods relying on Cyclic Redundancy Check (CRC), User Datagram Protocol (UDP) and Transmission Control Protocol (TCP). \cite{kang2014cyber}
+In data manipulation attacks, attackers manipulate controller/sensor data or even data at rest in order to damage critical assets through malicious control actions and incorrect state estimations leading to degraded asset performance.
+It has been shown that data attacks can be designed to bypass basic verification methods relying on Cyclic Redundancy Check (CRC), User Datagram Protocol (UDP) and Transmission Control Protocol (TCP). \cite{kang2014cyber,drias2015taxonomy}.

-Numerous model-based detection frameworks have been proposed as an added layer of protection for ICS attacks involving data manipulation \cite{liu2011false,rahman2017multi}.
+Numerous model-based detection frameworks have been proposed as an added layer of protection for ICS attacks involving data manipulation \cite{liu2011false,dan2010stealth, teixeira2010cyber, yu2015blind, cardenas2011attacks,chaojun2015detecting,mo2014detecting, huang2018online,van2015sequential,hoehn2016detection,weerakkody2015detecting,pan2015classification,rahman2017multi}.
 Most detection algorithms rely on differences between actual measurements and those estimated by a model of the physical system.
 Differences between the estimated (or predicted) and observed measurements or states (i.e., residuals) can be used to detect possible cyberattacks.
 In most cases, a sequential goodness-of-fit testing procedure serves as the basis for detecting the attack.
-However, these approaches have been shown to be inefficient in detecting replay attacks, primarily because the observed measurements (replayed data) often match measurements estimated by the system's model.
-Several approaches to address this problem have been proposed in the literature with the most popular one relying on a type of private authentication.
-For example, the authentication methods proposed in \cite{mo2014detecting} and \cite{huang2018online} utilize calibrated control signals in the form of white noise to detect replay attacks.
-Specific noise signals are intentionally ingested into the system at designated time points.
-The correlation between the control signals and the residuals generated by the system model, a Kalman filter in this case, is used to detect potential attacks.
+However, these approaches have been shown to be inefficient in detecting replay attacks, primarily because the observed measurements (replayed data) often match measurements estimated by the system's model. }